Biubers/Intro-to-IM/Sept 28/README.md

+**Generative text output

+this one below is the best candidiate:
 <img width="659" alt="TextOutcome" src="https://user-images.githubusercontent.com/89835270/134820364-b6b2def9-e7a7-46ec-bc1f-e24374fcab1a.png">

 My intentions for this assignment is to recreate the tiktok trend: "Two freinds in the room...Will they kiss?...Yes they will!~" trend but in more creative ways.
 Hence, I used the template that we went through in class as template and started from there.